mhaqiw/DataCamp-Project/README.md

 # DataCamp-Project

-A repository contains portfolio of DataCamp Projects completed by me for training
+A repository contains portfolio of DataCamp Projects completed by me

 - [Degrees That Pay You Back](https://github.com/mhaqiw/DataCamp-Project/blob/master/Degrees%20That%20Pay%20You%20Back.ipynb) (R)